 British Airways’ New Club Suite

-The final step in British Airways’ luxe Club World investment, British Airways’ Club Suite is now available on their new ‘hushliner’ A350s aircraft and select Boeing 777 Aircraft services.
+The final step in British Airways’ luxe Club World investment, British Airways’ Club Suite is available on their ‘hushliner’ A350s aircraft and select Boeing 777 Aircraft services.
 If you luck (or research) your way onto one of these bad boys, you’ll find yourself sitting in cutting edge luxury – the Club Suite is a bespoke version of the Collins Aerospace Super Diamond seat in a forward-facing (no awkward eye contact) herringbone layout, featuring a sliding privacy door.

 If this doesn’t whet your appetite, perhaps the 18.5 flat screen entertainment system, noise-cancelling headphones, generous storage, plush pillow, amenity kit or world-class menu (inspired by visionary chefs) will.
 Either that or the classic combination of a good English breakfast tea and a scone.
 And the 1-2-1 layout is another bonus.
 All in all British Airways’ Club Suite is a hotel like capsule which gives you your own private space at 35,000 feet.